Trawsfynydd nuclear power station: Decommissioning

+From autumn 2025, Costain will carry out a £70 million four year programme to reduce the height of both reactor buildings from 54 to 25 m.

+Final clearance of the site is scheduled to begin in 2071.
+By 2083, the area was expected to have been restored to its pre-nuclear state; 124 years after construction started and 92 years after the closure of Trawsfynydd power station.

 Reestablishment

 The Welsh government has decided to redevelop the plant using small-scale reactors, as a step toward meeting the UK's targets for reducing carbon emissions.
 In 2021, the government chose Mike Tynan of Westinghouse to lead a company tasked with developing the new reactors.

-On 20 May 2022 the Government announced that the NDA will work with Cwmni Egino (the Welsh Development Agency company) to develop land adjacent to the site for a 300 MW small modular reactor (SMR).
+On 20 May 2022, the government announced that the NDA will work with Cwmni Egino (the Welsh Development Agency company) to develop land adjacent to the site for a 300 MW small modular reactor (SMR).
 Cwmni Egino said it will now discuss with interested parties and hoped to announce plans within one year.
 In December 2022, a second consortium presented its proposals to use their own design of SMR in competition to the original bid.